 Let’s take a look at some of the most popular revenue models used today — why they’re popular, why they work, and why they will (or won’t) work for you.

 1. What is a revenue model?

-2. 11 popular revenue models used today
+2. 11 different types of revenue models

 What is a revenue model?

-Revenue models often get conflated with revenue streams, probably because each is a single revenue source.
+Revenue models often get conflated with revenue streams, probably because each is a single revenue generation source.
 They are also confused with business models, of which revenue models are a part.
 Revenue models help business owners determine how to manage their revenue streams and are required to complete a business model.

-11 popular revenue models used today
+11 different types of revenue models

 There is no such thing as a perfect revenue model, but the popularity of some of the methods below suggests that many of them are well-tailored for the current state of the market.
 Here we’ll walk through each type of revenue model and when they may be most beneficial and applicable.